dobots/website/_posts/2012-03-20-self-organisation-literature.md

 {% include JB/setup %}

 This list contains a series of papers which we consider as tightly related to the concept of **self-organization**.
-Dobots is a spin-off of [Almende](http://www.almende.com), a company that performs research on this specific topic and Dobots is moderately "infected" by it. :-) Reading the following literature might bring you a bit closer to the general thought package of Almende, which was originally inspired by the [Santa Fé Institute](http://www.santafe.edu) on the other side of the ocean.
+DoBots is a spin-off of [Almende](http://www.almende.com), a company that performs research on this specific topic and DoBots is moderately "infected" by it. :-) Reading the following literature might bring you a bit closer to the general thought package of Almende, which was originally inspired by the [Santa Fé Institute](http://www.santafe.edu) on the other side of the ocean.
 We will try